Pabau GO app

 The platform covers appointment scheduling, clinical notes, invoicing, online booking, and basic reporting.
 It operates on a per-practitioner pricing model and is available globally, though its strongest market penetration is in Australia, the UK, and New Zealand.

-Cliniko does not position itself as a platform for aesthetic clinics, medical spas, or multi-specialty group practices.
-That scoping is both its strength (focus produces simplicity) and its constraint (focus limits depth for practices with complex needs).
+Cliniko does not position itself as a platform for aesthetic clinics, med spas, or multi-specialty group practices.
+That scoping is both its strength, since focus produces simplicity, and its constraint, since focus limits depth for practices with complex needs.

 Cliniko features overview